gutterpupper/spankolabeler/README.md

-This is a personal learning project and not currently live.
+*This is a personal learning project and is not currently live.
 I'm still working on this. --gutterpupper*

 # Bluesky Labeler Starter Kit